-- Nancy L Craig, Johns Hopkins School of Medicine
+- Nancy L Craig, Johns Hopkins University School of Medicine

 - Thomas H Eickbush, University of Rochester

 Mobile DNA is now being tracked by Thomson Reuters (ISI).
-We hope to receive our first official impact factor in June 2013.
+We expect the first official Impact Factor to be released in 2014.
 Keep checking the website for further updates.

 Nancy L Craig is currently a Professor in the Department of Molecular Biology and Genetics at The Johns Hopkins University School of Medicine and an Investigator for the Howard Hughes Medical Institute.